SSH support for Azure App Service on Linux

 Make sure to start the SSH service using a shell script (see example at init_container.sh).

 The Dockerfile uses the

-See the following links for more information regarding Web App for Containers.
-You can post questions and concerns on our forum.
+You can post questions and concerns on the Azure forum.